 Requirements for Karate Belt Grading:

 Students’ development is progressively assessed during training.
 As with most modern martial arts, our karate school has a grading system to symbolise stages of learning.
-Students are individually advised when they are ready for grading.
-There are a few interrelated aspects that are emphasised upon for understanding when an Okukan karate member is ready for grading.
+Students are individually advised (in the DOJO by the teacher) when they are ready for grading.
+There are a few interrelated aspects that are emphasised upon for understanding when an OKUKAN karate member is ready for grading.
 These include training rhythm, technical aspects, and spirit and behaviour.

 Technical Aspects: During your training you will be learning practical aspects of Shitoryu Karatedo.
 Training will give you a level of expertise in stances, blocks, attacks, breathing, speed and power, body movement and shift, precision, readiness, rhythm, timing, concentration and sight, accuracy and balance.
 The learning of these aspects will be evidenced in your KATA (pattern) and BUNKAI (self-defence application), and in KIHON (form practice) and KUMITE (sparring) practice.
 You will also be required to learn terminology, theory and history.
 At advanced levels you will be required to learn philosophical principles of KARATE.

-Training Period: Although it is unlikely that all students will learn technical aspects at the same pace, students are expected to attend an average number of training sessions to be able to make progress.
+Training Period: Although it is unlikely that all students will learn technical aspects at the same pace, all make progress.
+The more training the more learning.
+Students are expected to train at the DOJO for a sustained period of time to be able to make progress.

 A 9th Kyu is granted a white karate belt.
 This is the first of the karate belt series that students get at the very beginning of training, along with a karate uniform.
 The white belt represents nothingness.
 It is the place where karate-ka experience ‘the spirit of first beginning’ which, as stated in Shitoryu’s Five Way Spirit, should never be forgotten (Ishi.
 Shochin wasureru nakare).
 In terms of natural evolution, the white belt would be a metaphor for an empty universe.